realnews-gateway/emergency-publishing-system/network-access-layer/entrypoints/tls/README.md

 # TLS Entrypoints

-TLS entrypoints provide covert access to the VPN Access Layer using encrypted HTTPS‑like traffic.
+TLS entrypoints provide covert access to the **network-access-layer** using encrypted HTTPS‑like traffic.
 They are designed to blend into legitimate TLS flows, resist DPI fingerprinting, and survive active probing.

-This subsystem includes Trojan‑style TLS, XTLS variants, and Reality‑style real‑site mimicry.
+This subsystem includes XTLS variants and Reality‑style real‑site mimicry.

 ---